Distributed reactive power feedback control for voltage regulation and loss minimization: Introduction

-Different strategies have been recently proposed in order to address these issues, ranging from purely local algorithms, in which each generator is operated according to its own measurements \cite{Prodanovic_2007_HarmonicandReactive}, to distributed approaches that do not require any central controller, but still require measurements at all the buses of the distribution grid \cite{Lam2012}.
-Only recently, algorithms that are truly scalable in the number of generators and do not require the monitoring of all the buses of the grid, have been proposed for the problem of power loss minimization (with no voltage constraints) \cite{Tenti2012,Bolognani_2011_Distributedcontroloptimal}.
+Finally, some distributed approaches that do not require any central controller, but still require measurements at all the buses of the distribution grid, have been proposed.
+In order to derive a distributed algorithm for this problem, different convex relaxation methods \cite{Jabr2008,Bai2008,Zhang2013a,Lavaei2014} have been applied, and various distributed optimization algorithms have been specialized for the resulting convex ORPF problem \cite{Lam2012,Farivar2012,DallAnese2013,Sulc2013}.

+Only recently, algorithms that are truly scalable in the number of generators and do not require the monitoring of all the buses of the grid, have been proposed for the problem of power loss minimization (with no voltage constraints) \cite{Tenti2012,Bolognani2013,Bolognani2013w}.
 While these algorithms have been designed by specializing classical nonlinear optimization algorithms to the ORPF problem, they can also be considered as \emph{feedback} control strategies.
 Indeed, the key feature of these algorithms is that they require the alternation of measurement and actuation based on the measured data, and therefore they are inherently online algorithms.
 In particular, the reactive power injection of the generators is adjusted by these algorithms based on the phasorial voltage measurements that are performed at the buses where the generators are connected.
 The resulting closed loop system features a tight dynamic interconnection of the \emph{physical layer} (the grid, the generators, the loads) with the \emph{cyber layer} (where communication, computation, and decision happen).
-In this paper, we design a distributed feedback algorithm for the ORPF problem with voltage constraints, in which the goal is to minimize reactive power flows while ensuring that the voltage magnitude across the network is larger than a given threshold.
+In this paper, we design a distributed feedback algorithm for the ORPF problem with voltage constraints, in which the goal is to minimize reactive power flows while ensuring that the voltage magnitude across the network lies inside a given interval, and that the microgenerators' reactive power limits are not violated.
+The analysis of the convergence of this strategy is based on an assumption of homogeneity of the X/R ratio of the power lines across the network.
+The robustness of the proposed solution with respect to possible variability in these parameters has been investigated via simulations.